yoe/fosdemvideo/README.md

  * boxes?!?
  * wouter: find 2 other cameras - contacted two companies
  * wouter: order/confirm 5 more laptops - confirmed
-* mail devroom managers and/or volunteers:
+* mail devroom managers and/or volunteers on wednesday:
- * mail them now, tell them we mail updated infos on friday
+ * tell them the basics, include cheatcheet.pdf, tell them we mail updated infos on friday
+* mail devroom managers and/or volunteers on friday again:
  * mail them again on friday
  * repeat infos, point out cheat sheets (attach them now?)
  * decide first: and then: include rsync howto in room cheatsheets(?)